briandowns/sky-island/README.md

 ## Use Cases

-* Utilize existing Go code in any application at scale
+* Utilize existing Go code in any application
 * Build workflows and pipelines with Sky Island as the execution engine
 * Testing
-* Low overhead and secure FaaS
+* Low overhead

 ## Requirements